mageekguy/autoloader/README.md

 There is no other requirement.

 ##How to use it?
-The file `autoloader.php` returns an anonymous function which should be used to setup the autolaoder.
+The file `autoloader.php` returns an anonymous function which should be used to setup the autoloader.
 This anonymous function takes four arguments:

 1. An array where each key is a namespace and each value the directory which contains classes in this namespace;